scottmotorrad/scottmotorraddrinks/atxbourbon.com/source/_posts/Review-170-Remus-Volstead-Reserve.md

 Luck would have it that the same week we accomplished a major milestone at work was the Remus Volstead Reserve would hit Austin.
 I was originally planning on buying a similarly priced bottle of scotch or cajoling a local store owner into selling me a much needed additional bottle of Cigar Blend(so I could tag u/prepreludesh in the review of course) but when I went to the store after work I couldn't resist the Remus.

-Being the patient bourbon drinker I am rushed home and immediately opened it to pour a dram before my wife got home.
-Over last few days I've sipped on this a few times as I didn't want to rush a review after the first pour or two.
+Being the patient bourbon drinker I am, I rushed home and immediately opened it to pour a dram before my wife got home.
+Over the last few days I've sipped on this a few times as I didn't want to rush a review after the first pour or two.

 {% asset_img image.jpg "Remus Volstead Reserve" %}